 Of course this issue would be moot should the Athletics find a suitable location for a new stadium other than San Jose.
 This would represent the best case scenario for MLB, and would also solve the well-documented complaints the Athletics have with their current facility.
 Unfortunately for MLB, this would do little for the long-term financial security of the Athletics.
-If baseball is a business, it seems unlikely that the Athletics would want to relocate to a new stadium in the same area it has failed to financially succeed in over a new stadium in an area widely recognized as extremely lucrative.
-MLB therefore, is currently poised in an impossible situation; the owners can not conceivably vote to force the relocation, and the league can not dispose of the issue by installing an expansion team.
+If baseball is a business, it seems unlikely that the Athletics would want to relocate to a new stadium in the same area it has failed to financially succeed in over a new stadium in the opening year of a new stadium."
+Attendance remains above normal levels for only six to ten seasons for ballparks built after 1974).